Variational Properties Of The Second Eigenvalue Of The Conformal Laplacian: Regularized Functional

 Now, we use $h$ as a generating function, that is, we consider $u_t = u(1+th)$, and select an interval $(-\delta,\delta)$ on which $1-|th|>0$.
 Since $h\in L^\infty$, Proposition \ref{OSDProp} holds, and the maximality of $u$ implies, in particular,

 However, by (\ref{contradiction}),

 This is a contradiction, and hence $\gamma_1u^{N} - \gamma_2u^{-\epsilon}\in \text{Conv}(K)$, as claimed. \end{proof}

 In Proposition \ref{RegEx} we will show the existence of a maximizer for the regularized functional $F_{2,\epsilon}$.
-We mentioned that one of the reasons for introducing such regularizing term,
+We remark that one reason for introducing the regularizing term

-was to control the size in measure of the zero set of possible extremal functions.
-By Lemma \ref{finiteLemma}, this gives us the finiteness of $\lambda_1(u)$, and, with this, the existence of generalized eigenfunctions.
-Another crucial reason is that this integral functional is weakly lower semicontinuous on $\mathcal{D}_\epsilon$.
-In general, weak lower semicontinuity of integral functionals on Sobolev spaces depend on some kind of convexity of the integrand function.
-See Chapter 2 in \cite{Rindler} for a complete discussion.
+is to prevent an extremal function (whose existence we will prove) from vanishing on a set of positive measure.
+In addition, the functional (\ref{regtermiso}) is weakly lower semicontinuous on $\mathcal{D}_\epsilon$.
+In general, weak lower semicontinuity depends on some kind of convexity of the integrand; see Chapter 2 in \cite{Rindler}.

 \begin{proposition} For each $\epsilon > 0$, there is a $u_{\epsilon} \in \mathcal{D}_\epsilon$, normalized by

 that is maximal for $F_{2,\epsilon}$.
 Moreover, there is a constant $C= C(g)$, independent of $\epsilon > 0$, such that